top of page

 Adrenalina: So, folks are trained to just go along with anything and to tune anything, really anything, out.

-Narendra: And people go along because they like the experience and they anticipate a delightful outcome.
+Narendra: People also go along because they like the experience.
+They anticipate a delightful outcome.
 And they need to.

 Adrenalina: We like to be taken in.